 Confidence in future resurrection gives the Christian fortitude under affliction (vv.
 6-8).
-Paul draws this confidence from the previous verse, whereby the believer has the guarantee of the Holy Spirit.
+Paul drew this confidence from the previous verse, whereby the believer has the guarantee of the Holy Spirit.

 6 So [therefore]

 The “so” here gives an implication from verse 5.
-The groaning bodyless soul here anticipates a resurrection body.
-Since God gave the Christian the Holy Spirit to believers as a down payment for a resurrected body, the gospel team can have confidence that He will do it.
+The groaning, bodyless soul here anticipates a resurrection body.
+Since God gave the Holy Spirit to believers as a down payment for a resurrected body, the gospel team could have confidence that He would do it.

 we are always confident,